 A. Price Fixing

+Price fixing is the best known antitrust violation.
+Most persons familiar with business and trade association activities understand that when competitors agree with each other on the prices they will charge, they have violated the law.
+What is less commonly understood is that any discussion among competitors of prices or the elements of price, such as costs, discounts, credit terms or profit margins, may lead to the conclusion that price fixing has occurred.
 It is not necessary that a specific price be agreed upon or discussed.
-Agreements that affect prices are every bit as illegal as agreements that actually set prices.
+Agreements that affect prices may be every bit as illegal as agreements that actually set prices.
 The Supreme Court has said that price fixing occurs where the activity has the purpose and effect of “raising, depressing, fixing, pegging or stabilizing the price.”
 Price fixing can occur where a range of prices or an ascending or descending scale of prices or a formula for prices is arrived at.
 Price fixing can occur where concerted activity affects price even though the degree of impact is not set or pegged in any way.

 B. Boycotts

 Boycotts are agreements between two or more firms to refrain from doing business with a third party or to do business with a third party only on certain terms and conditions.
 Two retailers may not combine, for example, to force their supplier not to sell to a third retailer in their market.
 Customers may not join forces to coerce their suppliers to deal with them on certain terms.
 Suppliers may not refuse on a concerted basis to deal with customers.
-Boycotts are no less serious than price fixing and may constitute per se violations of antitrust law.
-They can result in criminal prosecution and highly expensive civil litigation.
+Boycotts are no less serious than price fixing and may

 C. Market Allocation